-While there are differing opinions on this issue it is important to keep in mind that this was your marriage and this is your divorce. while it should be a explained to them they should be kept out of the details of the process as much as possible.
+While there are differing opinions on this issue, it is important to keep in mind that this was your marriage and this is your divorce.
+It should be explained to the children that they should be kept out of the details of the process as much as possible.
 Sadly, this is not always the case and some spouses insist on discussing what otherwise should be adult matters.
-If this is because they are attempting to manipulate the children’s attitudes towards the other spouse, this may be considered parental alienation (see below) .
+If this is because they are attempting to manipulate the children’s attitudes towards the other spouse, this may be considered parental alienation (see below).

-If possible it is probably best to explain to the children, together, that the marriage is ending, that it is not their fault, that they are loved and that they will be able to interact with both parents as much as possible.
-If the situation between you and your spouse is so bad that it is impossible to speak to the children together, then at bear minimum parents should refrain from speaking ill of the other spouse or involving the children in any way in the details of the divorce.
+If possible it is probably best to explain to the children that the marriage is ending together; that it is not their fault, that they are loved and that they will be able to interact with both parents as much as possible.
+If the situation between you and your spouse is so bad that it is impossible to speak to the children together, then at bear minimum, parents should refrain from speaking ill of the other spouse or involving the children in any way in the details of the divorce.

 This can be difficult especially in the case of older children, older children often wish to be more involved and even of their own volition wish to take sides.
 If the well being of your children is paramount then the older child’s desire to become involved should be discouraged.

 In extreme cases it may be necessary to engage the family with a professional counselor to get the children through this difficult time.